Sankaran at 60

-In celebration of the 60th birthday of Gregory Sankaran, we will be organising a special COW meeting.
+In (belated) celebration of the 60th birthday of Gregory Sankaran, we will be organising a special COW meeting.
 As many of you will know, Gregory was one of the founders of the COW and was one of its two main organisers for the first 25 years of its existence, so this seems like a fitting way to mark the occasion.

-The meeting is planned to take place in person at the Centre for Mathematical Sciences, Cambridge, in April 2022.
+The meeting is planned to take place in person at the Centre for Mathematical Sciences, Cambridge, on 21st April 2022.
 The meeting will begin with lunch at 12pm, with the first talk starting at 1pm.
 The final talk is expected to finish at 5pm and will be followed by a reception.

 - Klaus Hulek (Leibniz Universität Hannover)